Badlands National Park: Camping at Cedar Pass Campground

 Fancy yourself on the hottest day in summer in the hottest spot of such a place without water — without an animal and scarce an insect astir — without a single flower to speak pleasant things to you and you will have some idea of the utter loneliness of the Bad Lands. ~Thaddeus Culbertson

-Ben Reifel Visitor Center
+Badlands National Park Ben Reifel Visitor Center

 Make sure that your visit to the Badlands National Park includes a stop at the Ben Reifel Visitor Center.
 The visitor center features numerous exhibits, including interactive ones, which focus on the ecology, historical culture, and paleontology of the Badlands.
 You may also want to stop by the Fossil Preparation Lab between 9am-4:30pm to watch the paleontologists at work.
 Don’t forget to pick up a Junior Ranger activity book.

 Need to escape the mid-day sun and the oppressive heat?
-The new film, Land of Stone and Light, is shown in a large air-conditioned theater.
+The film, Land of Stone and Light, is shown in a large air-conditioned theater.
 During the summer months, special ranger programs such as guided hikes, talks, and evening programs are offered.
 Check website or visitor center for details.

-Night Sky Program
+Badlands National Park Night Sky Program

 If you're a stargazer, camping in the middle of nowhere has its distinct advantages – the lack of light pollution allows for spectacular viewing of planets, stars, and the Milky Way Galaxy.
 Make time for the evening ranger-led Night Sky Program with high-powered telescopes to assist your adventure into the heavens.
 These night programs at the Cedar Pass Campground amphitheater are offered between Memorial Day and Labor Day.